blackducksoftware/synopsys-detect/documentation/src/main/markdown/runningdetect/includingexcluding/tools.md

 By default, all detection tools are eligible to run; the set of tools that will run depends on your configuration, type of files you are scanning, and the properties you set.

-When no `--detect.tools=` parameter or the `--detect.tools=ALL` parameter is provided, [company_name] [solution_name] will attempt to run all tools for which the tool itself is available, the configuration parameters are set, and the tool is not exclusive, such as IaC scans.
-The existence of applicable file types (for scanning), will alo determine whether some tools return results.
+When no `--detect.tools=` parameter or the `--detect.tools=ALL` parameter is provided, [company_name] [solution_name] will attempt to run all tools for which the tool itself is available, the configuration parameters are set, and any required dependencies are met.
+The existence of applicable file types (for scanning), will alo determine whether some tools return results when they run.

-If you wish to determine which tools are run, use the following command to specifically list the tools that may run:
+If you wish to specifically determine which tools are run, use the following command to list the tools:

 ````
 --detect.tools={comma-separated list of tool names in uppercase}